Rukiyat-Olalekan/testimonials-grid-section/README.md

-# Testimonial Grid Section- Frontend Mentor Challenge
+# Testimonials Grid Section- Frontend Mentor Challenge

 # Description

-The Testimonial Grid Section from Frontend Mentor is a CSS challenge designed to enhance your styling skills.
+The Testimonials Grid Section from Frontend Mentor is a CSS challenge designed to enhance your styling skills.
 It focuses on utilizing CSS variables to store common properties and leverages CSS grid to create a visually appealing two-dimensional layout for testimonials.

 # Technologies used